NuScale Power in UK

 - Download the NuScale Power UK SMR Action Plan – Explanatory Notes.

 Compatibility with UK Energy Policy

-The NuScale Power Module has the potential to deliver on three aspects of the UK’s energy policy:
+NuScale VOYGR power plants have the potential to deliver on three aspects of the UK’s energy policy:

-- Carbon emissions reduction: The technology would be a valuable addition to a low carbon energy mix, helping the UK to meet its legally-binding target of cutting carbon emissions by 32 percent by 2025.
+- Carbon emissions reduction: The technology would be a valuable addition to a low carbon energy mix, helping the UK to meet its legally-binding target of cutting carbon emissions by 32% by 2025.

-- Affordability: The estimated levelized cost of generating electricity from the NuScale Power Module is competitive with other forms of low carbon electricity generation being pursued in the UK.
+- Affordability: The estimated levelized cost of generating electricity from a VOYGR power plant is competitive with other forms of low carbon electricity generation being pursued in the UK.